User Guide

 Sometimes a client may become inactive or stop using your services.
 To keep a record of the pet whilst not cluttering

-your active PetPal list, you can use the archive
+your active PetPal list, you can use the archive command to move these records to another save file.

-Archives the specified pet into the archive.json
+Archives the specified pet into the archive.json file in the data folder.

 Note that: